Stonehaven: Transport

 The town has been served by Stonehaven railway station on the Dundee–Aberdeen line since 1849.
-Initially located outside the town, Stonehaven has since grown and has absorbed the station.
-The A90 road bypasses the town, and meets the A92 here.
-The town has a local service and is also on the X7 Coastrider route between Aberdeen and Perth.
+Initially located outside the town, it has been absorbed by the growing town.
+The A90 road bypasses the town and meets the A92 here.
+The town has a local service and is also on the X7 Coastrider route between Aberdeen and Dundee.
 A locally run Land Train runs from the town square to the outdoor pool, Dunnottar Castle and the harbour.

 Public services

 Woodcot Hospital operated from 1867 to 1998.
 Kincardine Community Hospital continues to operate today.
-On 11 June 2013, it was decided by the Justice Committee that Stonehaven Sheriff Court would be closed.
-This was despite a petition attracting nearly 300 signatures and disagreement from the local community.
+On 11 June 2013 it was decided by the Justice Committee that Stonehaven Sheriff Court would be closed despite a petition attracting nearly 300 signatures and disagreement from the local community.

 Lifeboats were provided by the local charity Maritime Rescue Institute until its closure in 2013.
 A Royal National Lifeboat Institution station was subsequently established.

-Stonehaven Leisure Centre was opened in 1985 following an investment of £650,000 and contains sports halls and a 25 metre swimming pool.
+Stonehaven Leisure Centre was opened in 1985 following an investment of £650,000 and contains sports halls and a 25-metre indoor swimming pool near the more famous open air version.